-Shareholders' Auditor
+Shareholders' Auditors

-The Shareholders' Auditor reports to the Board and the Committee, as representatives of the shareholders.
-The Committee has the authority to communicate directly with the Shareholders' Auditor and the Shareholders' Auditor reports directly to the Committee.
-Accordingly, the Committee shall evaluate and be responsible for the Bank's relationship with the Shareholders' Auditor.
+The Shareholders' Auditors' reports to the Board and the Committee, as representatives of the shareholders.
+The Committee has the authority to communicate directly with the Shareholders' Auditors and the Shareholders' Auditors reports directly to the Committee.
+Accordingly, the Committee shall evaluate and be responsible for the Bank's relationship with the Shareholders' Auditors.
 Specifically, the Committee shall:

-- make recommendations to the Board regarding the Shareholders' Auditor to be recommended to the shareholders for appointment and, where appropriate, the termination of the Shareholders' Auditor (with reference in particular to the skills and resources of the Shareholders' Auditor, taking into account the complexity of the Bank); - review the terms of the Shareholders' Auditor's engagement, the annual audit plan and the appropriateness and reasonableness of the proposed audit fees and make recommendations to the Board as appropriate; - require the Shareholders' Auditor to confirm in their engagement letter each year that they report directly to the Committee, as representatives of the shareholders; satisfy itself that the audit plan is risk based and covers all relevant activities over a measurable cycle and that the work of the Shareholders' Auditor and the Chief Auditor is coordinated; - be directly responsible for overseeing the work of the Shareholders' Auditor for the purpose of preparing or issuing an auditor's report or performing other audit, review or attest services for the Bank; - review the scope and results of the audit conducted by the Shareholders' Auditor with the Shareholders' Auditor, the Chief Auditor and management, including: - (i) the Shareholders' Auditor's evaluation of the Bank's internal controls over financial reporting that the Shareholders' Auditor tested and relied on and any recommendations related thereto; - the degree of cooperation the Shareholders' Auditor received from management; any problems experienced by the Shareholders' Auditor in conducting the audit, including any restrictions imposed by management or significant accounting issues on which there was a disagreement with management; - (iii) the existence of problems or potential problems related to accounting and/or auditing matters and any accounting errors; - (iv) the Shareholders' Auditor's audit findings letter, management's response and subsequent follow-up of any identified deficiencies; - the appropriateness and quality of all critical accounting policies and practices used by the Bank and the selection of new policies and practices (including those policies for which management is required to exercise discretion or judgment); and and advise the Board of the Bank's performance in these areas;
+- make recommendations to the Board regarding the Shareholders' Auditors to be recommended to the shareholders for appointment and, where appropriate, the termination of the Shareholders' Auditors (with reference in particular to the skills and resources of the Shareholders' Auditors, taking into account the complexity of the Bank and the opinions of management and the Chief Auditor); - review the terms of the Shareholders' Auditors' engagement, the annual audit plan and the appropriateness and reasonableness of the proposed audit fees and make recommendations to the Board as appropriate; - require the Shareholders' Auditors to confirm in their engagement letter each year that they report directly to the Committee, as representatives of the shareholders;

-(vi) any alternative treatments of financial information that have been discussed with management, the ramifications of their use and the Shareholders' Auditor's preferred treatment, as well as any other material communications with management;
+- satisfy itself that the audit plan is risk based and covers all relevant activities over a measurable cycle and that the work of the Shareholders' Auditors and the Chief Auditor is coordinated; - be directly responsible for overseeing the work of the Shareholders' Auditors for the purpose of preparing or issuing an auditor's report or performing other audit, review or attest services for the Bank; - review the scope and results of the audit conducted by the Shareholders' Auditors with the Shareholders' Auditors, the Chief Auditor and management, including: - the Shareholders' Auditors' evaluation of the Bank's internal control over financial reporting that the Shareholders' Auditors tested and relied on and any recommendations related thereto; - the degree of cooperation the Shareholders' Auditors received from management; any problems experienced by the Shareholders' Auditors in conducting the audit, including any restrictions imposed by management or significant accounting issues on which there was a disagreement with management; - the existence of problems or potential problems related to accounting and/or auditing matters and any accounting errors; - (iv) the appropriateness and quality of all critical accounting policies and practices used by the Bank and the selection of new policies and practices (including those policies for which management is required to exercise discretion or judgment); and - (V) any alternative treatments of financial information that have been discussed with management, the ramifications of their use and the Shareholders' Auditors' preferred treatment, as well as any other material communications with management;